alexdutton/england-covid-msoa/README.md

 # MSOA-level COVID-19 case count time series data

-These data are weekly totals for new COVID-19 cases in England by MSOA ([Middle Level Super Output Area](https://en.wikipedia.org/wiki/ONS_coding_system#Neighbourhood_Statistics_Geography)).
+These data are weekly totals for new COVID-19 cases published daily for England by MSOA ([Middle Level Super Output Area](https://en.wikipedia.org/wiki/ONS_coding_system#Neighbourhood_Statistics_Geography)).

+Data in this repository start from the 2–8 October period.

+## Why?

+I couldn't find historical granular data anywhere, and wanted to be able to track numbers in my local area.

 ## Data files